Venus Verticordia (Rossetti)

 Venus Verticordia (1864–1868) by Dante Gabriel Rossetti is a semi-nude depiction of the goddess Venus, portrayed as a young woman with a golden halo and flowing auburn hair, surrounded by pink flowers in a dark, lush green garden.
-Her left breast is visible, the right obscured by the golden apple she holds in her left hand.
+Her left breast is visible, while the right is obscured by the golden apple she holds in her left hand.
 In her right hand she holds an arrow, the point directed towards her own heart, and on which rests a small yellow butterfly.
 Other similar butterflies ring the halo surrounding her head, and another sits on top of the apple she holds.

 The title, meaning 'Venus, Changer of the heart', derives from Latin and refers to Venus's ability to turn women's hearts towards virtue.